1. What Is This Course and How Does It Work?

 There are quizzes?

 Yes!
-There are a few short quizzes along the way.
-They take about two minutes and are designed to reinforce a few concepts central to the One Big Win method.
+There are two short quizzes along the way.
+They take about two minutes each and are designed to reinforce a few concepts central to the One Big Win method.

 What's with the beach imagery?